FancyPixel/rtk-persist/example/README.md

 The example app is configured to use your local version of the `rtk-persist` library, allowing you to test changes in real-time.

 1.  **Make Changes in the Library**:
-    Edit the source code in the `rtk-persist/src` directory.
+    Edit the source code in the `src` directory at the root of the project.

 2.  **Rebuild the Library**:
     From the root `rtk-persist` directory, run the build command: